 Let us rephrase that; the number of backlinks has become a KPI.
 More the backlinks you are ‘making’ for content, the better it would perform.
 No doubt, the backlinks (even the nofollow ones) give you exposure.
 When you appear at many places on the internet, the chances of getting traffic increase.

 If your intention is to be visible, your present backlink strategy may work but if you want quality traffic and a rank boost, you have to look at the environment where you are placing a link.

 The website should be getting the same audience that you are targeting.
 The other links on the page should be authentic and not come from a spam site.
 The website should have high authority so that your link is recognized and indexed soon.
 Do not invest heavily in link building because the clients ask so, adopt only the best practices to earn links and keep them natural.

 #2.
 Use social media: Again, you know this thing but it is worth mentioning here.
-Put the detailed information about your website, blog, other social accounts in the Facebook introduction and other social platforms that you are using for marketing.
-Even when the links are nofollow, interested and curious audience will visit you to read more from you.
+Put detailed information about your website, blog, and other social accounts in the Facebook introduction and other social platforms that you are using for marketing.
+Even when the links are no-followed, interested and curious audiences will visit you to read more from you.

 #3.
 Blog often: We are not saying to write for the sake of continuity but being a writer, it is your responsibility to provide regular content to your audience.
 Some people also suggest guest blogging but according to the naturalists, this is again kind of influencing the host blogger, not the audience.